LenderPanel.com

 Cumberland Building Society

-Questions that your conveyancer could ask in relation to your Cumberland Building Society Transfer of Equity
+Information that may be required from your conveyancer is likely to ask regarding your Cumberland Building Society Transfer of Equity

 Has consent been obtained from Cumberland Building Society to the proposed transfer of equity?

-Important warnings to consider in conjunction with the above Cumberland Building Society transfer of equity Questions and Answers :
+Information to consider in in addition to the above Cumberland Building Society transfer of equity Advice :

 Tax and Legal

-Should the tenure of your property be leasehold, the lease may require that you obtain the consent of the landlord.
-If such conditions are not strictly observed you may be in breach of the lease.
-This could trigger the freeholder taking enforcement action against you.
+If your property is leasehold, provisions in the lease may require that you obtain the consent of the freeholder.
+If such conditions are not complied with you may be in breach of your covenants under the lease.
+This could potentially result in the freeholder taking enforcement action against you.

 Indemnity Insurance

-If you do not keep up the payments on your mortgage with Cumberland Building Society your property may be repossessed.
+Your property may be repossessed if you do not keep up repayments on your mortgage with Cumberland Building Society.

 Preparing the Transfer of Equity with a Cumberland Building Society Mortgage